vizzuhq/vizzu-lib/CONTRIBUTING.md

 ### Development environment

-For contributing to the project, it is recommended to use `Docker` for the `C++` parts and `Node.js` `18` for the `JavaScript`.
-However, for the documentation we are also using `Python`.
-If you plan to contribute to this part of the project, you will need `Python`, preferably version `3.10`.

 The following steps demonstrate how to set up the development environment on an `Ubuntu` `22.04` operating system.
 However, the process can be adapted for other operating systems as well.

+To contribute to the `JavaScript` part of the project, it is recommended to use `Node.js` `18`.

-To start using the `Vizzu` development environment, you need to install the development dependencies.
+Run the following command to install the `JavaScript` development dependencies:

 ```sh
 npm run init-js
 ```

+The `JavaScript` development requirements are installed based on the `package-lock.json` file.
+To update the development requirements, you can use the command `npm run lock-js`.

+However, for the documentation we are also using `Python`.
+If you plan to contribute to this part of the project, you will need `Python`, preferably version `3.10`.

-If you want to work with the documantation too, you need to set up the `Python` development environment.
+Run the following command to install the `Python` development dependencies:

 ```sh
 npm run init-py
 ```

+The `Python` development requirements are installed based on the `tools/ci/pdm.lock` file.
+To update the development requirements, you can use the command `npm run lock-py`.

 Once set up, you can utilize the pre-defined `npm` scripts.
-For example, you can initialize the entire development environment using the command `npm run init`, or specific parts like `init-src`, `init-docs`, or `init-tools`.
+For example, you can initialize the `JavaScript` and `Python` development environments using the command `npm run init`, or specific parts like `init-src`, `init-docs`, or `init-tools`.

 ```sh
 npm run init